Q42/QreditRoll/README.md

 Yes, you can!
 Check it out: https://qreditroll.com/

 ## How do I implement this?
 Include the QreditRoll script at the end of the `body` element of your website.
+(Make sure to use https.)

 `<script src="https://qreditroll.com/qreditroll.js"></script>`